LisbonLisboaPortugal.com

 Lisbon isn’t immune from the occasional wet and rainy day, especially during the winter months.
 Don’t let that put you off though, as there is actually a wide range of indoor things to see and do within the city.

-These activities include many fascinating museums, such as the Museu Nacional do Azulejo and Quake, as well as historic monuments like the Mosteiro dos Jerónimos.
-For a more exciting wet day in Lisbon, you’ll find many excellent escape rooms (such as Game Over and Escape Hunt), along with the lively TimeOut food market and the trendy LxFactory, which is packed with artisanal stalls.
+These activities include many fascinating museums, such as the Museu Calouste Gulbenkian, the Tile museum, the Museu dos Coches and Nacional de Arte Antiga.
+This is as well as historic monuments including the Mosteiro dos Jerónimos and Mosteiro de São Vicente.
+For a more exciting wet day in Lisbon, you’ll find many excellent escape rooms (such as Game Over and Escape Hunt), or the trendy LxFactory and Marvila 8, both packed with artisanal stalls.

 This article will detail the best sights and activities for a wet or cold day in Lisbon, helping you get the most from your holiday here.